chrisconlin/Conlin_Latin102/translation 3.md

 >>the adjectvive mairoem is accusative singular feminine and serving as the irregular comparative

 Explain the construction of the verbal unit flumine admisso.
->> both are in the abaltive case so it is being used as an abaltive of means (i.e. "by letting in a river"
+>> both are in the abaltive case so it is being used as an abaltive absolute (i.e. "by letting in a river"

 What are the gender, number, case, and antecedent of qui?
+>>It is masculine, plural, nomintive and the antecedent is equos.

 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
+>>A form of sum "to be".
+The horses names "were"

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+>>an interesting thing that I noticed that Hyginus did was in the 9th section he included the use of "cum Abdero famulo."
+Normally, when I see cum I immediately think it will be a part of a temporal clause.
+However, Hyginus is having cum be placed next two these two abaltive forms so that it would become "with" instead of a form of time like "when."

+>>another cool thing that Hyginus uses is the irregular comparative of maiorem.
+Just by using this one word, we know that Jupiter helped him clean the stall for the majority of the time.
+This one word helps us get a much better of the situation and just how much Jupiter aided in cleaning the manure.

 Submitting your work
 In your github repository, create a file named translation3.md.